-Depending on the program your child is enrolled in; parents/guardians are asked to plan sufficient time to dress their child, collect the child's clothes, artwork, speak to a staff member (if necessary) and leave the Center by program end time.
+Depending on the program your child is enrolled in; parents/guardians, are asked to plan sufficient time to dress their child, collect the child's clothes, artwork, speak to a staff (if necessary) and leave the Center by program end time.

-If the parent/guardian is aware that they are going to be late, they should call/message the Center through HiMama to advise staff of this, and of their plan to pick up their child/ren.
+If the parent/guardian is aware that they are going to be late, they should call/message on HiMama the Center to advise staff of this and of their plan to pick up their child/ren.